This is Day 9 – National Challenge Part 2

 Now although they refer mainly in the paper to any religious activity, I think it’s safe to say that daily scripture or faith based study would be included on that list.
 Doesn’t matter what you’re religious beliefs are the benefits will be the same.
 If the scriptures of the world’s different religions didn’t have the power to change lives for the better and infuse us with hope, then I think its safe to say that no one would have bothered to write them down.
 From my own experiences I’ve come to the conclusion that any blessing you stand in need of, and any obstacle can be overcome simply through scripture study.
 It’s the cure all of life!

 One of the biggest challenges and reasons for neglect in scripture study is simply a lack of understanding in how to study them, as opposed to simply reading them.
 Look at it as though you were learning another language.
 Simply listening to someone speak Spanish for 10 minutes a day with no reference to what their talking about, is going to produce, well, pretty much nothing.
 Spending an hour a day reading, listening, talking, and actively participating in learning it, and you’ll pick it up.
+This is how we slowly develop more spiritual preparedness.
 There are many ways to participate in the scriptures rather then simply reading them.

 - Read it like a novel, try to see it like a movie in your mind.